 There are two different shapes of bows: round and octagonal.
 The round bows tend to be more flexible and light.
 It’s perfect to do detaché or give a warmer sound.
 The octagonal is stiffer and a little heavier.
 It makes a darker and louder sound.

 While each one works best for different features, you might want to test them both to see which gives a better sound for you.
-You can also see our guide to buying a cello bow.

 The material of the bow is also something to take into consideration.
 The ones you should consider are Brazilwood, Pernambuco, carbon fiber, or fiberglass (this one being the lowest priced option).

 Because of different materials, the different weights and sensations, you can find many options with different prices.
-You can learn more about the different types of bows from these top cello bow options.

 In order to keep your cello safe from any damage, you will need a cello case that can protect it while you carry it everywhere.
 There are so many different types of cases with all price ranges.